gradle/gradle/subprojects/docs/src/docs/release/notes.md

 project compile in IntelliJ IDEA out of the box.
 In particular, the plugin adds a Scala facet and a Scala compiler library that matches the Scala version used on the project's class path.

+### Improved dependency resolution performance

+Gradle's [dependency cache](userguide/dependency_management.html#sec:dependency_cache) is multi process safe, which requires the use of locking mechanisms.
+Improvements to the way the locks are utilised in this release have increased the dependency resolution speed by up to 30% for builds that use local repositories or maven local.
+Builds that don't use local repositories should also exhibit slightly faster dependency resolution.
+Every build that resolves dependencies benefits from this improvement.

-### Improved test report generation
+### Improved test execution performance

-The test report generation was optimized and is now slightly faster than in previous Gradle releases.
+Test execution has been further optimized in this release, continuing on the work in Gradle 1.4.
+The test report is now generated more efficiently, so that it take less time and heap space to generate the HTML report.
+In addition, for those projects that use the TestNG framework, the test JVM now starts more quickly, meaning that test execution starts earlier than it did in previous Gradle releases.

 ### Improved usability of project dependencies